-The Board is responsible for the oversight of the organization, including promoting sound governance practices, conducting regulatory oversight and taking a leading role in setting the strategic direction of the organization in areas ranging from consumer protection and licensing to warranty administration and financial stewardship.
+The Board is responsible for the oversight of the organization, including promoting sound governance practices, conducting regulatory oversight and taking a leading role in setting the strategic direction of the organization in areas ranging from consumer protection, warranty administration and financial stewardship.

 The Tarion board is compensated for their contributions of time and expertise as part of a full schedule of board and committee meetings and other supplementary meetings.
 The compensation for Tarion’s board is reviewed every two years by independent external experts and is benchmarked against other Designated Administrative Authorities as well as other comparable private and broader public sector organizations.

 Each board member receives an annual retainer and a per diem fee for each meeting attended.

 Retainer - $17,500 per annum for directors.
 The Board Chair receives $45,000 per annum.
 Committee Chairs receive an additional $6,000 with the exception of the Chair of the Audit & Risk and Investment Committee who receive $8,000.
 Advisory Council Chairs receive $4,000.